hanyul9808/Latent-Mamba-DQN/README.md

-Looking back from the future (Master's 2nd sem), I clearly see the inefficiencies in this code written during my 1st semester.
-However, I have decided to keep it exactly as it is without refactoring.
-This repository serves not just as an implementation of the paper, but as a milestone of my growth—proving that I have learned from these past mistakes.
+# This code was written when I had just started my master’s program.
+I can see its inefficiencies clearly now, but I’ve chosen not to refactor it.
+I’m keeping these first traces exactly as they are—both as an implementation related to the paper, and as a milestone of my growth.

 # Mamba